Samizo-AITL/latex-papers/papers/2025_fefet_cmos018/sections/conclusion_en.md

+\section*{Conclusion}
-We demonstrated a minimal-mask FeFET module for 0.18\,\si{\micro\meter} CMOS with verified endurance/retention.
-Future work: array-level yield and sense-path co-design.
+We have demonstrated a minimal-mask integration of FeFETs into a 0.18\,\si{\micro\meter} CMOS flow, achieving verified endurance and retention characteristics.
+Future work will address array-level yield optimization and co-design of the sense path.